-If running the script fails, it is probably because the database is owned by a user other than yourself.
-On many systems, the database owner is pgsql and on others such as Red Hat and Fedora it is postgres.
+2. Create the database owner (bacula) On many systems, the PostreSQL master owner is pgsql and on others such as Red Hat and Fedora it is postgres.
 You can find out which it is by examining your /etc/passwd file.
 To create a new user under either your name or with say the name bacula, you can do the following: